barryclark/jekyll-now/about.md

 ## More information

-I spent five years at Google working on backend teams across Google Maps, living in London and New York.
+I spent five years at Google writing C++ on teams across Google Maps, and living in London and New York.

 I hold a Masters in Computer Science from the University of Cambridge, King’s College.
+My final year dissertation is available here: [Gesture controlled robotics using the Vicon motion capture system](https://github.com/oicheryl/cambridge/blob/master/documentation/dissertation/cjh84.pdf)

 ### Contact me